Sheffer stroke

-Its dual is the NOR operator (also known as the Peirce arrow or Quine dagger).
+Its dual is the NOR operator (also known as the Peirce arrow, Quine dagger or Webb operator).
 Like its dual, NAND can be used by itself, without any other logical operator, to constitute a logical formal system (making NAND functionally complete).
 This property makes the NAND gate crucial to modern digital electronics, including its use in computer processor design.

 Definition

-The NAND operation is a logical operation on two logical values.
+The non-conjunction is a logical operation on two logical values.
 It produces a value of true, if — and only if — at least one of the propositions is false.